 If you have fleas in your home, you are at risk of getting bitten by them anytime, anywhere.
-Not all people are bitten by fleas but should you be so unlucky, then I have some advice for you on how to get rid of flea bites.
-Before you start the flea bite treatment, you should make sure first to stop the flea infestation from spreading.
-After that it’s time to get rid of the flea bites and stop the itching and scratching for good.
+Not all people are bitten by fleas, but should you be so unlucky, then I have some advice for you on how to get rid of the flea bites.
+After the flea bite treatment when you have the itching under control, you should make sure to also stop the flea infestation from spreading.
+But first, it’s time to get rid of the flea bites and stop the itching and scratching for good.

 How to get rid of flea bites

-First you have to clean the area on and around the flea bite with warm soap water.
-Then you use an antiseptic and put on an icepack to minimize swelling.
+First you have to clean the area on and around the flea bite with warm antiseptic soapy water.
+Then put on an ice pack to minimize swelling.
 Anything cold goes really, so use ice cubes or whatever you have in stock.
 Remember to wrap the ice into something, like a dishcloth.
 This prevents the skin from getting ice burns.
-Leave it on for no more than 10 minutes, take a break and then repeat.
+Leave it on for no more than 5 minutes, take a break and then repeat.

 You can find products at the drugstore that ease the pain and stop the itching.
 Tell them about your problem at the store, they will know what to give to you.
 Most of these products are available without a doctor’s prescription and they are safe to use if taken in the described amounts.

 Another way is to use antihistamines to get rid of the itching.
 You should talk to your doctor about which antihistamines to use, as there are different products available that all have their own properties and functions.
 If you prefer a more natural approach, like myself, see the alternative methods below.

 The best and easiest flea bite treatment is to stop scratching your skin, as it can cause an infection.
 If this happens, then the itching will get worse and there is the risk of getting big, unappealing scars.

 - Resist the urge to scratch the flea bites